Voting in York County

 All requestors are limited to five requests in addition to their own per election.
 Voters may participate in only one party’s presidential preference primary.

-The request period began on January 1, 2025.
+The request period begins on January 1, 2026.
 Call 803-684-1242 or visit the Board of Voter Registration and Elections Office of York County to request an application.
-The deadline to return your application (not your ballot) is 5:00 p.m. on Friday, October 24, 2025
+The deadline to return your application (not your ballot) is 5:00 p.m. on Friday, October 23, 2026

 The FAQ says that ballots will be mailed to Absentee Voters about 30 days before the election.